ThiloSchulze/mitogenome-extraction/README.md

 [Nextflow](https://www.nextflow.io/) and [Anaconda](https://www.anaconda.com/) are required to run this pipeline.
 For the installation, simply follow the [Nextflow installation instructions](https://www.nextflow.io/docs/latest/getstarted.html#installation) and [Anaconda installation instructions](https://docs.anaconda.com/anaconda/install/index.html) in their respective documentation.

+### Installing better-fasta-grep

+better-fasta-grep is required to run this pipeline.
+Available sources are [pip](https://pypi.org/project/better-fasta-grep/) and [gitlab](https://gitlab.com/fethalen/bfg).

 ### Downloading this Pipeline